STICK2 B1 Fire Rated Expanding Gun Foam Sealant media thumbnails

 Key Features & Benefits

-• Skin formation in 10 minutes, full cure in 24 hours
+• Skin formation in 10 minutes or less; cutting time 60 minutes or less; full cure in 24 hours at +23 °C and 50% relative humidity.

-• Cured colour pink for visual confirmation of fire-rated installs
+• Cured colour pink for visible identification of fire-rated joints at inspection and sign-off.

 Usage / Application